qrman/qrman.github.io/_posts/2017-02-09-pipeline-pattern-plumber-quest.markdown

 {% endhighlight %}

 As you can see there are more than one way to implement pipes in Java 8.
-You can picked those you like the most.
+You can pick those you like the most.

 ### Epilogue ###

 A few weeks ago I started learning RxJava.
-I realized that modern Pipeline Pattern is RxJava.
+I realized that RxJava is the modern Pipeline Pattern.
 It is much more easy to dive into world of Observables when you followed Pipeline Pattern in the past.
-What is more, it really easy to rewrite into Rx.
+What is more, it is really easy to rewrite code into Rx.
-Last but not least: I found it a quite good approach (when you are not RxNinja), to first write Java 8 pipes and then refactor code with usage of Rx streams.
+Last but not least: I found out that it is quite a good approach (when you are not RxNinja) firstly to write Java 8 pipes and then to refactor code with usage of Rx streams.